 An exciting service is now part of the Placement Center.
 The ALA JobLIST Placement & Career Development Center offers all attendees the opportunity to have a "headshot" photo package created.
 Any attendee can sign-up for an appointment with ALA's conference photography team to have a professional photo taken and set of digital images created for the attendees' use in job applications, social media and other networking opportunities.
 Sign-up when we get closer to conference.

 Photos will be taken in the Center on Saturday and Sunday, 9:00 am - 5:00 pm.
 Appointments can be made in advance and onsite.
 For advance appointments, use the online sign-up form.

 There is a nominal fee of $20 which can be paid either in advance with a check or money order, or onsite with cash, money order or check only.
-All advance payments must be received by Friday, June 4, 2019.
+All advance payments must be received two weeks prior to the start of conference.

-To pay in advance, complete the registration form and mail it along with payment made payable to the American Library Association to the following address: ALA/HRDR, c/o Placement Photo Service, 50 East Huron Street, Chicago, IL 60611.
+To pay in advance, complete the registration form and mail it along with payment made payable to the American Library Association to the following address: ALA/HRDR, c/o Placement Photo Service, 225 N. Michigan Avenue, Suite 1300, Chicago, IL 60601.